-- · cryogenic air separation plants;
+- cryogenic air separation plants;

 - cryogenic nitrogen generators;

 - non-cryogenic plants (pressure swing absorption, vacuum pressure swing absorption, membrane, etc.,) for oxygen and nitrogen;

-- · pipeline compression stations;
+- pipeline compression stations;

-- · compressed dry air facilities; and
+- compressed dry air facilities; and

 - back-up systems and site storage, if existing and integrated with the production unit.

-Specifically excluded are product supply tanks installed at a customer's premises, home care units (for example, concentrators), and non-cryogenic plants with a capacity of 5 000 kg per day or less.
-For non-cryogenic plants from 5 000 to 20 000 kg per day, a risk assessment shall be carried out to identify which requirements of this publication apply.
+Specifically excluded are product supply tanks installed at a customer's premises, home care units (for example, concentrators), and non-cryogenic plants with a capacity of 5 000 kg (5 ton) per day or less.
+For non-cryogenic plants from 5 000 to 20 000 kg (5 ton to 20 ton) per day, a risk assessment shall be carried out to identify which requirements of this publication apply.